groundhoggwp/groundhogg/README.txt

 From 👨‍🦱 **[Francisco Opazo](https://www.groundhogg.io/best-buddyboss-crm/)**, _Marketing Manager at [BuddyBoss](https://www.groundhogg.io/best-buddyboss-crm/)_

-> Groundhogg is essential for many community builders, course creators, and membership site owners to achieve higher rates of engagement and retention.
+> Groundhogg CRM & Marketing Automation is essential for many community builders, course creators, and membership site owners to achieve higher rates of engagement and retention.
 It simplifies many complex processes including onboarding, email marketing, funnels, and enables you to scale your marketing efforts more efficiently.

 From 👨 **[Jonathan Denwood](https://wordpress.org/support/topic/great-crm-product/)**, _Podcaster & Owner of [WP-Tonic Agency](https://www.groundhogg.io/best-crm-for-agencies/)_

 > Adrian and his team have really built a great WordPress based CRM that’s really competitive with the big guys like ActiveCampagin.
 I would highly recommend it to anybody who is running WordPress.

-There are over [88 ⭐⭐⭐⭐⭐ reviews](https://wordpress.org/support/plugin/groundhogg/reviews/?filter=5) for Groundhogg on WordPress.org and even [more reviews on our Facebook Page](https://www.facebook.com/groundhoggwp/reviews/)!
+There are over [90 ⭐⭐⭐⭐⭐ reviews](https://wordpress.org/support/plugin/groundhogg/reviews/?filter=5) for Groundhogg on WordPress.org and even [more reviews on our Facebook Page](https://www.facebook.com/groundhoggwp/reviews/)!

 ## Features

-Here are the tools you can use to launch your funnel, grow your list, and scale your business faster!
+Here are the tools you can use to launch your funnel, grow your list, and scale your business faster with Groundhogg CRM & Marketing Automation!

-### 🕺 Straightforward Contact Management
+### 🕺 Straightforward CRM & Contact Management

 * Segmentation with tags
-* Unlimited custom fields
+* Unlimited CRM custom fields
 * Activity and email history
-* Profile picture
+* Profile pictures
 * Automatic location discovery
-* Notes
+* CRM Notes
 * CSV importing & exporting
-* Sync with WordPress users
+* Sync contacts in the CRM with WordPress users
+* View congregated information other WordPress plugins in the contact record.

-### ⚙️ Funnels & Automation Features
+### ⚙️ Funnels & Marketing Automation Features

 * Create highly effective customer journeys with our easy to learn funnel builder.
-* Over 30+ integrations available to connect with your favorite WordPress plugins.
+* Over 30+ integrations available to connect the CRM with your favorite WordPress plugins.
 * Create simple funnels or complex ones!
 * Measure the effectiveness of your funnels with easy to read metrics.
-* Start funnels from forms, payments, or new users, and more!
+* Start funnels from forms, payments, new users, and more!
 * Open API to add your own benchmarks & actions.

-### 📧 Simple Email Marketing
+### 📧 Simple Email Marketing & SMTP

-* 2 Editors to choose from.
+* 2 Email editors to choose from.
 * Plain Text Editor or Drag & Drop Editor
 * Use images, headers, paragraph and more.
 * Simple preview & testing.
 * Perfect for sales emails, newsletters, transactional notifications and more.
-* Send broadcast emails to your lists.
+* Send broadcast emails to your contact lists.
 * Distinguish between **transactional** and **marketing** emails.

 ### 📈 Unmatched Analytics Reporting

-* We track EVERYTHING!
+* We track EVERYTHING in the CRM!
 * Granular details of how your site is performing.
 * See open rates, click through rates and conversions at a glance.
 * Detailed results from your funnels and broadcast emails.